 Hedingham Castle, Essex

-This castle is an iconic medieval fortress in Essex and it’s Great Tower is a thing of beauty.
+This castle is an iconic medieval fortress in Essex and its Great Tower is a thing of beauty.
 There’s a lot to discover so you can make a day of it, with everything from dungeons and towers and castley nooks and crannies to discover, plus tree trails and wooded glades for picnics.
 Keep an eye out for all the events that take place here throughout the year too.
-Open every Thursday, Friday, Saturday and Sunday from 11am – 4pm
+Open on selected dates during August.

 Norwich Castle, Norfolk

 If you’re heading north for a shop up in Norwich make time for a stop at the city’s impressive castle, built by the Normans as a Royal Palace over 900 years ago.
-Today, it’s a museum and art gallery full of fascinating ancient objects.
+It’s currently undergoing a £13.5 million National Lottery-funded restoration project to transform the castle’s Norman Keep, but while that’s going on there’s still the museum and art gallery to explore with everything from Egyptian mummies to polar bears, beautiful artworks and ancient axes.
 There are also tours to be taken of the dungeons, keep, battlements and the Victorian courthouse.
-There’s a cafe and shop, plus you can take you own picnic.
-The castle is currently closed due to Covid-19, so keep an eye on the website for updates on when you can visit.
+There’s a cafe and shop, or take a picnic.
+Open daily, booking advised.

 Castle Rising, Norfolk

 Norfolk is also home to Castle Rising, which as the name suggests is atop a very steep hill, that is perfect for rolling down (kids, not you!).
 It is one of the largest and best preserved medieval keeps in the country and is surrounded by 20 acres of amazing earthworks.
 You can go inside and see the lavishly decorated Great Hall as well as Queen Isabella’s apartments.
-Check website for up to date opening information.
+Open daily throughout the summer.

 Rockingham Castle, Northants

 This Norman castle was built under the instruction of William the Conqueror so you can imagine it’s steeped in history.
 It’s actually still a family house (nice for some!) and has been continuously occupied for over 1000 years so if in incredibly good nick.
 There’s a lovely tea room and the gardens are lovely to walk around, plus you can take a tour of the Servants Hall, The Street, Old Kitchen, The Great Hall, Naval Lobby, Panel Room and Long Gallery.
-Open on Tuesdays, Wednesdays and Thursdays from 10:30am – 4:30pm.
-Booking essential.
+Open on Tuesdays, Sundays and Bank Holidays Mondays during the summer, noon-5pm.

 Mountfitchet Castle, Essex

 The kids will absolutely love visiting Mountfitchet near Stansted in Essex.
 It is the only medieval castle and Norman village reconstructed on its original site in the world and you can step back in time and feel exactly what life was like hundreds of years ago in Domesday England.
 There’s a whole village to explore, and you can go inside the little houses with their log fires and roaming livestock.
 There’s also a toy museum on site, which has the largest collection of toys in the world apparently.
-Open everyday from 10am.
+Open everyday from 10am, no need to book.

 Berkhamsted Castle, Herts